viperleed/viperleed/doc/content/basics/tensor_leed.rst

 Delta-Amplitude Calculation
 ===========================

-The individual pertubations to the reference structure may be (arbitrary combinations of) geometrical  displacements, changes in the vibrational amplitudes or chemical substitutions.
+The individual perturbations to the reference structure may be (arbitrary combinations of) geometrical  displacements, changes in the vibrational amplitudes or chemical substitutions.
-As tensor LEED is based on first-order pertubation theory approach, we can treat these pertubations and the resulting amplitude changes on an atom-by-atom basis.
+As tensor LEED is based on first-order perturbation theory approach, we can treat these perturbations and the resulting amplitude changes on an atom-by-atom basis.

 For each
-atom :math:`i` and for each requested pertubation :math:`n` to that atom, first the perturbed :math:`t`-matrix :math:`\tilde{t_i} = t_i + \delta \tilde{t_i}` and then the
+atom :math:`i` and for each requested perturbation :math:`n` to that atom, first the perturbed :math:`t`-matrix :math:`\tilde{t_i} = t_i + \delta \tilde{t_i}` and then the
 expression